 Dunfermline will soon be home to a new hub for black people and ethnic minorities.

-The new hub is based in the city’s Vine church and is ran by the charity Adelphe, which aims to break down barriers and open doors for marginalized individuals.
+The new hub is ran by the charity Adelphe, which aims to break down barriers and open doors for marginalized individuals.

-An opening event will take place on November 30 from 1pm.
+A launch event will take place on November 30 at the city's Vine conference centre on Garvock hill from 1pm.
 Organisers have described it as a celebration of community and culture.

 Attendees are encouraged to dress up in traditional or cultural attire to show off their heritage.